rohitkumar1109/demo/README.md

 # demo
-I have created this Repo to test someconcepts
+I have created this Repo to test some concepts.
+Author - Rohit Kumar.